Multinational Corps Northeast: History

-In June 2016, during the exercise Brilliant Capability 16 the Corps has become operationally capable to assume command of the Very High Readiness Joint Task Force, also referred to as the “spearhead force”.
+In June 2016, during the exercise Brilliant Capability 16 the Corps has become operationally capable to assume command of the VJTF, also referred to as the “spearhead force”.

 Mission in Afghanistan

 The MNC NE staff formed part of the International Security Assistance Force (ISAF) during the War in Afghanistan (2001–2021).

 MNC NE officially took over ISAF duties for the first time on 4 February 2007.
 Nearly 160 officers and non-commissioned officers spent over 6 month in Kabul.
 The majority of the MNC NE staff filled the posts in a newly established composite ISAF Headquarters in Kabul.
 From February to August 2010, the personnel of the Corps participated in the ISAF mission for the second time.
 The majority of approximately 130 officers and non-commissioned officers filled the posts at the ISAF Joint Command, a tactical level headquarters.
 Serving at different branches, they were gaining valuable mission experience and improving their skills.
 The third deployment with the participation of more than 120 soldiers from the Corps and partnering formations started in January 2014 and ended in January 2015.
 As soon as the ISAF mandate expired, the Resolute Support Mission commenced in January 2015.